 click attribute is enabled, then

-layer_top will absorb all user click and acts as a modal.
+layer_top will absorb all user clicks and acts as a modal.

-layer_sys is also used for a similar purpose on LVGL.
+layer_sys is also used for similar purposes in LVGL.
 For example, it places the mouse cursor above all layers to be sure it's always visible.